citp/privacy-policy-historical/t/tr/tra/transport.qld.gov.au.md

-No attempt will be made to identify users or their browsing activities except in the unlikely event of an investigation, where a law enforcement agency may request inspection of the activity logs, through appropriate legal processes.
+Unless you provide your personal information as part of the online service, no attempt will be made to identify users or their browsing activities except in the unlikely event of an investigation, where a law enforcement agency may request inspection of the activity logs, through appropriate legal processes.

-**Please note:** if you notify us of a change of address, this information may also be applied to any other authority that you had that has been issued by us.
-For example, an adult proof of age card or marine licence.
+**Please note:** if you notify us of a change of address and/or e-contact details, this information will change the addresses recorded for your Queensland driver licence, marine licence, industry authority, adult proof of age card and/or vehicles or vessels registered in Queensland.

-### Your emails
+### Emails and mobile phone/SMS device numbers

-If you choose to supply an email address and/or mobile phone/SMS device number, you consent to the use of that information for the purposes for which you provided it including:
+If you choose to supply an email address and/or mobile phone/SMS device number, you also consent to the use of that information for the following purposes:

-  * issuing you with an online access code
+  * issuing you with an online access code when you request it
   * responding to your enquiries
   * processing your transaction
   * sending you information, notices, reminders or updates on Transport and Main Roads products and services.